maaticlang/infinite-tape/README.md

     });
 ```

 6. Add two `div` elements with desired ids, which need to be passed to class constructor.
+You must set `width` and `height` to the outer div.
+Note that `height` is limited to `9 * height of one box item`, if you use height measures such as `%, vh` be careful because the inner tape can overflow.
+If height does not exceed the limited value you can use `%, vh` with ease.

 ```
 <div id="infiniteTapeBox">